meet74/image-web-scrapper/README.md

     python scraper.py
     ```

-    Replace `movie_scraper.py` with the actual name of your Python script.

 ## Usage

 Once you've configured and run the script, it will start scraping movie data from the specified website.
 The scraped data may include details like movie poster images url